pereirinha/woocommerce-variation-details-on-page-product/tags/3.2.1/readme.txt

 = 3.0.0 =
 * Support Custom Attributes.
 Hurray.
-* Sucessfully tested on nightly WooCommerce 2.0.0 RC2.
+* Successfully tested on nightly WooCommerce 2.0.0 RC2.
 * You'll not be required to define which attributes to handle, as this plugin will track them for you.
 As a consequence, old data will be removed from your database.
 * You can choose which DOM object will be used to hook product attributes.
 * You can choose which DOM object will be used to trigger action.
 This is a cool feature as I've faced themes that redefine DOM elements.